 Part D” of the Shergold Report is focused on enhancing project (and program) management and the underlying project governance and control arrangements.
 No other forum is better placed to help Departments and other organisations come to grips with the challenges of improving project governance and controls and implementing the recommendations of the Shergold Report.

-PGCS is proudly hosted by Platinum Sponsors, UNSW Canberra, the symposium is held annually at the Australian Defence Force Academy (ADFA), Canberra, ACT, during the May term break.
+In its earlier years, the symposium was hosted by Platinum Sponsors, UNSW Canberra, at the Australian Defence Force Academy (ADFA), Canberra, ACT, during the May term break.

 The PGCS organisation has designed the symposium to provide a forum to advance and improve the governance, management and controls elements of project management through educational programs and networking activities that explore the governance and controls dimensions of project management and thereby the overall probability of project success.
 The PGCS annual symposium facilitates project management people being able to network, but more importantly, to interact via educational presentations from leaders in the field including the USA and Europe with leading edge information on topics relating to project governance and control.